BTFDCA/btfdca-hackmoney-2022/README.md

 - [x] implement swap logic
 - [x] deploy to testnet

+- [ ] how to support multiple pairs without deploying 1 contract per pair?
 - [ ] how to compute and distribute assets correctly
   - [ ] updateSubscriptionUnits(newInvestor, pro-rata)
     - [ ] needs an update mechanism